martinp23/peeksgroup-website/content/project/aromatics/index.md

 #   Otherwise, set `slides = ""`.
 slides: ""
 ---
 Aromatic molecules are cyclic and pi-conjugated, and exhibit some interesting effects.
-Most well-known nowadays is the behaviour of aromatic molecules in a magnetic field: in an NMR spectrometer, we see that the chemical shifts of protons inside and outside the ring are anamolously (de)shielded.
-This affect arises from the establishment of a persistent ring current of circulating pi-electrons, which itself generates a molecular magnetic field which opposes the applied field.
+Most well-known nowadays is the behaviour of aromatic molecules in a magnetic field: in an NMR spectrometer, we see that the chemical shifts of protons inside and outside the ring appear (de)shielded.
+This effect arises from the establishment of a persistent ring current of circulating pi-electrons, which itself generates a molecular magnetic field which opposes the applied field.

 What can we learn about the fundamental nature of aromaticity and antiaromaticity?
 Despite nearly a hundred years of study, aromaticity remains poorly defined.
 In addition to answers to this fundamental question, we are looking for materials applications of (anti)aromatic materials.